mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Katagiri Roshi:** Mm-hmm.
 Sure.
 But for this, you cannot escape from the waves in order to know the pure nature of the water which is serene, so you have to research through and through *waves*.
 That is the next teaching, of the mind in terms of phenomena.
 So we have to understand mind, the human world – through and through.

-So *buddha-nature*, *tathagatagarbha*, is in a sense a pure nature of the world, so-called *buddha*.
+So *buddha-nature*, *tathāgatagarbha*, is in a sense a pure nature of the world, so-called *buddha*.
 Okay?
 On the other hand, buddha-mind is very pure and quiet, completely.
 But buddha is connected with human world, and then teach.
 So very naturally, buddha’s mind itself is quiet, but simultaneously buddha’s mind is defiled, because it [relates] with the human world.

 Why?
-Because it is *tathagatagarbha*.
-So *tathagatagarbha* is the buddha-nature which is completely, absolutely truth.
+Because it is *tathāgatagarbha*.
+So *tathāgatagarbha* is the buddha-nature which is completely, absolutely truth.
 But on the other hand, buddha is always connected with the human world.
 Or even though buddha doesn’t want [it], the human world is connected.
 The human world [is] initiatively connected with this buddha-nature.

 So inside of the buddha is quiet, and the human world comes up.
 And then temporarily we say buddha’s mind is *defiled*.
 But it’s not defiled.
 Always buddha’s mind is calm; just like the water.

 And then babies come, and then buddha comes kind of creating the little water waves, that is called, “buddha appears as the babies”.
 But basically, buddha is buddha.
 That is the buddha-mind.

-So very naturally, *tathagatagarbha* is in a sense absolute truth, beyond time, but on the other hand *tathagatagarbha* is connected with the human world, which is limited by time, the time process.
+So very naturally, *tathāgatagarbha* is in a sense absolute truth, beyond time, but on the other hand *tathāgatagarbha* is connected with the human world, which is limited by time, the time process.
 Why?
-This pure nature of the buddha creates time, because this is characteristic of *tathagatagarbha*. *Gharba* means always there is a pure nature of the buddha, the human mind, simultaneously it’s connected with the human world.
+This pure nature of the buddha creates time, because this is characteristic of *tathāgatagarbha*. *Gharba* means always there is a pure nature of the buddha, the human mind, simultaneously it’s connected with the human world.

-So [...] in this case, *tathagatagarbha* is always both: beyond time, but simultaneously in time.
+So [...] in this case, *tathāgatagarbha* is always both: beyond time, but simultaneously in time.
 That means you are already in the time process; your life is limited by the time process.
 On the other hand, you can create your time.
 So, both.
 You are completely [accepting the] time process.
 You should completely accept your life and all sentient beings *beyond* time; that means you are right in the middle of time process.
 So time is completely beyond your speculation.
 But on the other hand, you can create time.
 Because you are right in the middle of beyond time, but simultaneously you are connected with time.
 That is the human world.

 So in order to know [the] real, pure, absolute, you have to understand where you stand.
 That is the time process.
 So what is time?
 That’s why we have to know time.
 Because the human world in terms of time is related already with delusions.
 When your life is connected with delusion, that is called *time*, the time process.
 That is called creation of the human world in terms of the time process.